redhat-cip/dci-dev-env/README.md

 ## Usage with podman (Experimental)

-You can launch the environment:
+You can launch the API containers:

     make build
-    make download
+    make pull
     make up

-Then, you can attach containers using `podman exec`
+Then, you can attach containers using

+    podman exec -it api bash

 To stop the deployment

    make down

+See Makefile for extra containers and documentation

 ## Containers